 Vistara to go international with flights to Gulf, S-E Asia

-The Tata-Singapore Airline joint venture plans to kick- off its international operations from the second half of this year, though the airline will explore the possibility of flying overseas earlier.
+The Tata-Singapore Airline joint venture plans to kick- off its international operations in the second half of this year, though the airline will explore the possibility of flying overseas earlier.

-Vistara has 17 aircraft in its fleet and will induct its 20th aircraft in March, which will allow it as per norms to start international operations.
+Vistara has 17 aircraft in its fleet and will induct its 20th aircraft in March, which will make it eligible, as per norms, to start international operations.
 The 0/20 rule mandates an airline to have at least 20 aircraft in its fleet before being allowed to fly international.

-It plans to add its 21st and 22nd aircraft in May and June, respectively.
+Vistara plans to add its 21st and 22nd aircraft in May and June respectively.
 The entire fleet of 22 aircraft will comprise Airbus A320 planes -- 13 A320 ceo (current engine option) and nine A320 neo (new engine option) aircraft.

-"If you look at A320 and their range in terms of where they can fly, we are looking at four to five hours (of flight).
-(Which means) it is going to be regional, it is going to be in the Gulf, South East Asia.
-For the initial plan, this is where we are venturing into," the Vistara CEO told reporters.
+"So, technically, with 21st aircraft in May we should be able to go international.
+But we need to have sometime to prepare outselves with the authorities, then we our looking at second half of 2018.
+If all things go on well then we will try to bring it forward if possible," the Vistara CEO told reporters.

 "We don't have any firm plans, we are still in discussions as to how and when we are intending to this.
-We are planning our international operations in a progressive manner, meaning we will start with the regional and short haul, and then progress to medium haul, and eventually long haul," Thng said Since a medium haul would mean five to nine hours of flight, the airline would have to look at a different types of aircraft, Thng said, adding it was open to aeroplane manufacturers other than Airbus.
+We are planning our international operations in a progressive manner, meaning we will start with the regional and short haul, and then progress to medium haul, and eventually long haul," Thng said Thng added that it was open to aeroplane manufacturers other than Airbus.

 Over the three years, the airline has been inducting 5-6 aircraft annually but going forward Vistara intends to be "more aggressive" in terms of its fleet expansion.